The Power of Social Good Amidst COVID-19: Creators Wanted!

 Nordstrom has teamed up with Kaas Tailored to have members of their alterations teams in Washington, Oregon, Texas and California sew more than 100,000 masks, which will be returned to Kaas for sanitization, and then distributed to Providence Health & Services.
 They are continuing to support trusted partners like Seattle Foundation, which has established a COVID-19 Response Fund to support communities that are disproportionately impacted by this public health emergency.
 Another critical partnership is with YouthCare, who is working to ensure homeless and vulnerable young people in Seattle have access to nutritious food during this time by providing emergency response funds to support their daily meal program.
 Additionally, they’re supporting Hetrick-Martin Institute’s emergency meal service program to continue to serve LGBTQ+ youth, many of whom are currently experiencing homelessness, during this outbreak.

 The popular DTC shoe company has donated $500,000 worth of shoes to the healthcare community responding to CO-VID 19.
 But that’s not all; beginning March 24th and running while supplies last, consumers can bundle any shoe purchase with a donation to immediately supply a pair of Wool Runners to a healthcare professional who’s already reached out to the company.
 Don’t need a new pair yourself, but still want to help?
 That’s an option, too.

-If you’re a creator looking to partner with a brand to promote social good, please reach out!
+If you’re a creator looking to partner with a brand to promote social good, please visit Captiv8.io for more info!